-‘Miss Bikini Model’ 2019 Dare Taylor Shows Instagram The Two-Piece She’s ‘Emotionally Attached’ To
+Miss Bikini Model 2019 Dare Taylor Shows Instagram The Two-Piece She’s ‘Emotionally Attached’ To

 There was still plenty to look at, though.

-Dare’s photo today showed her shot full-frontal as she rocked a dangerously tiny bikini in bright blue.
-This two-piece wasn’t a fancy getup, although it was cut-out at the bust, affording fans a healthy flashing of underboob.
-Dare comes with a confidence to match her name, though.
+Dare’s photo today showed her full-frontal as she rocked a dangerously tiny bright blue bikini.
+This two-piece wasn’t a fancy getup, although it had a cutout at the bust, affording fans a healthy flashing of underboob.
+Dare has a confidence to match her name, though.
 The brunette was owning her swimwear like the pro she is, with fans seeing more than just a little cleavage.
 The star’s flat stomach, toned abs, and shapely hips were all on show, with Dare herself also showcasing her beauty via a made-up face.

-The model appeared with bright red lips to contrast her porcelain skin – while other swimwear faces on Instagram lather up the fake tan, Dare seems to steer clear of it.
-The star looked right into the camera for her snap, with two hands placed around her hips – here, fans saw briefs with a fun string band.
+The model appeared with bright red lips to contrast her porcelain skin.
+While other swimwear models on Instagram lather up the fake tan, Dare seems to steer clear of it.
+The star looked right into the camera for her snap, with two hands placed around her hips; here, fans saw briefs with a fun string band.

-A caption from Dare seemed to admit that this bikini might well be her favorite.
+A caption seemed to admit that this bikini might well be her favorite.
 At least, her words mentioned a certain fondness for it.

 View this post on Instagram